 Proving discrimination based on race, color or national origin can be challenging, but with the right legal team, it can be done.
-There are a variety of ways that the qualified discrimination lawyers in Los Angeles at Kingsley & Kingsley can assist you.
+There are a variety of ways that an attorney specializing in discrimination can assist you.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or by clicking here to contact us regarding your case.